simplesand/weather/README.md

 bash curl.sh

 # Note
-Don't use both methods mentioned above use either download as zip or curl
+Don't use both methods at the same time. use either download as zip file or curl